Historical Contingencies Steer the Topology of Randomly Assembled Graphs

 Next we explored the effect of removing the influence of previous graphs on the produced graph—effectively erasing history within a trajectory—while controlling for the sequential construction process (including the controlling for the mean degree).
 Specifically we generated a reference trajectory, tracking the size (number of nodes and edges) of each pair of graphs that was joined.
-Then we run a variation of the algorithm where after $L$ \& $R$ are chosen their connectivity is randomized, such that the number of nodes and edges are preserved and the graph is still connected, but otherwise totally random (see Appendix \ref{si:algorithm}). \textbf{Fig. \ref{fig:history_control}} shows the difference between our algorithm and this random control for the global measures we calculated.
+Then we run a variation of the algorithm where after $L$ \& $R$ are chosen their connectivity is randomized, such that the number of nodes and edges are preserved and the graph is still connected, but otherwise random (see Appendix \ref{si:algorithm}). \textbf{Fig. \ref{fig:history_control}} shows the difference between our algorithm and this random control for the global measures we calculated with the original graphs in solid colors, and the randomized controls shown in black.
 The distributions of graph properties for the original and randomized methods are all statistically significant.

 \textit{ Conclusion---}Graphs are widely used mathematical abstractions across various physical and biological sciences.
 However, their analysis has primarily emphasized large, complex graphs typical of social or biological systems, which are difficult to measure directly.
 Here, we introduced a novel algorithm based on assembly theory for sampling random networks.
 We demonstrated that this approach enables sampling networks with diverse properties, yielding structures with exceptional global characteristics atypical of their degree sequences.
 We further showed that the algorithm's historically contingent features drive these key properties.